tomconte/videoindexer-samples-python/README.md

 # Azure Video Analyzer for Media Python samples

-This repository contains some examples of Python scripts accessing Azure Video Analyzer for Media (née Video Indexer).
+This repository contains some examples of Python scripts accessing [Azure Video Analyzer for Media](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-for-media-docs/) (née Video Indexer, a.k.a.
+"AVAM").

 The examples use an SDK generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
 You should first install the `swagger-codegen` tool, and then follow the next steps to generate the SDK.